Chapter 37

 "[21] At that time Jesus, full of joy through the Holy Spirit, said, "I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this was your good pleasure.
 [22] "All things have been committed to me by my Father.
 No one knows who the Son is except the Father, and no one knows who the Father is except the Son and those to whom the Son chooses to reveal him."
 [23] Then he turned to his disciples and said privately, "Blessed are the eyes that see what you see.
 [24] For I tell you that many prophets and kings wanted to see what you see but did not see it, and to hear what you hear but did not hear it.""

 We also may not have seen or experienced Jesus providing physical bread for the hungry as He did in Bethsaida.
-However, when a disciple of Jesus Christ reads His Word and partakes of His Last Supper, Jesus miraculously feeds them with living bread.
+However, when a disciple of Jesus Christ reads His Word and partakes of His Last Supper, Jesus spiritually feeds them with living bread.

-To see this we begin by reading the following excerpt from what Jesus said to those who came to Him after He miraculously fed the 5000 men plus women and children with only five loaves of bread.
+To see this, we begin by reading the following excerpt from what Jesus said to those who came to Him after He miraculously fed the 5000 men plus women and children with only five loaves of bread.

 John 6:48-51